-There are two forms of homeownership assistance described in the regulations: monthly homeownership assistance payments and single down payment assistance grants.
+There are two forms of homeownership assistance described in the regulations: a PHA may offer under this option: monthly homeownership assistance payments, or and single down payment assistance grants.
+PHAs may choose to offer either or both forms of homeownership assistance, or choose not to offer either.
+If a PHA offers both forms of assistance, a family must choose which form of assistance to receive.
 However, PHAs may not offer down payment assistance until and unless funding is allocated by Congress.
 Since this has not yet happened, only monthly homeownership assistance may be offered.

-The PHA must offer homeownership assistance if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
+The PHA must offer either form of homeownership assistance if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
 It is the sole responsibility of the PHA to determine whether it is reasonable to implement a homeownership program as a reasonable accommodation.
 The PHA must determine what is reasonable based on the specific circumstances and individual needs of the person with a disability.
 The PHA may determine that it is not reasonable to offer homeownership assistance as a reasonable accommodation in cases where the PHA has otherwise opted not to implement a homeownership program.